NvChad/nvchad.github.io/docs/config/theming.md

 ### Add new highlight groups

-- The same method can be used as above, but instead of `hl_override`, you have to use `hl_add` field in chadrc.
+- The same method can be used as above, but instead of `hl_override`, you can use the `hl_add` field in chadrc.

 ## Customize themes

 ### Local themes

-(WARNING: DO this on your own risk cuz you might not be able to make perfect nvchad themes like siduck )
+(WARNING: Do this at your own risk because you might not be able to make perfect nvchad themes like siduck.)
-- Default themes are in our nvim-base16 repo's hl_themes dir
+- Default themes are in our nvim-base16 repo's hl_themes dir.
-- Any nvchad theme structure be like :
+- Any nvchad theme structure looks like this:

 ```lua
 -- theme file is custom/themes/siduck.lua